Skip to Main Content

 4. Congenital Heart Disease in Pets

 Congenital heart diseases occur due to abnormal heart development.
-Your internal medicine vet may discover a heart murmur during your pet's routine exam which could then result in the diagnosis of congenital heart disease.
+Your vet may discover a heart murmur during your pet's routine exam which could then result in the diagnosis of congenital heart disease.
 Common congenital heart diseases include:

 • Patent ductus arteriosus (PDA)